Knowhere: Television

+Knowhere appears in Guardians of the Galaxy (2015).

 Marvel Cinematic Universe

-Knowhere appears in media set in the Marvel Cinematic Universe.
-This version serves as the Collector's headquarters, in which his Tivan Corporation mine cellular material to sell on the black market, and then becoming the headquarters for the Guardians of the Galaxy.
+Knowhere appears in media set in the Marvel Cinematic Universe (MCU).
+This version initially serves as the Collector's headquarters, in which his Tivan Corporation mines cellular material to sell on the black market, before it is later sold to the Guardians of the Galaxy, who convert it into their headquarters.